asewnath/asewnath/README.md

 ## About me

-- 🌎 Software engineer at the Global Modeling and Assmilation Office (GMAO)
+- 🌎 Software engineer at NASA's Global Modeling and Assmilation Office (GMAO)
 - 📚 Philosophy enthusiast

 ## For fun